winnieyang89/personal_website1/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Sociology at McGill University, with a Graduate Option in Gender and Women's Studies.
+I received an MSs in Sociology from the University of Oxford, and an BA in the Interdisciplinary Program of Humanities and Social Sciences from National Tsing Hua University.

 My research is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and labour market stratification.
 In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of inequality.
 I conduct both quantitative and qualitative research based on various types of data, including censuses, administrative tax records, surveys, and interviews.